-Pulmonary hypertension is a chronic, progressive disease characterized by high blood pressure in the blood vessels of the lungs or the pulmonary arteries.
+Pulmonary hypertension (PH) is a rare, chronic, progressive disease characterized by high blood pressure in the blood vessels of the lungs, known as the pulmonary arteries.

-The World Health Organization divides pulmonary hypertension into five groups, based on the potential cause of the disease.
-For example, the hallmark of group 1 pulmonary hypertension, also known as pulmonary arterial hypertension, or PAH, is narrowed pulmonary arteries.
-This increases resistance to blood flow, making it more difficult for the heart to pump blood.
+The World Health Organization classifies PH into five groups, based on the disease’s potential cause.
+For example, the hallmark of group 1, also known as pulmonary arterial hypertension (PAH), is narrowed pulmonary arteries.
+Such narrowing increases resistance to blood flow, making it more difficult for the heart to pump blood.

-Mutations of certain genes can cause or increase the likelihood of someone developing PAH.
-Because the mutations can be passed on to the next generation, this type of disease is known as familial or heritable pulmonary arterial hypertension, or HPAH.
-Cases of HPAH are rare, representing less than 4 percent of PAH.
+Mutations in certain genes can cause or increase the likelihood of someone developing PAH.
+Because the mutations can be passed on to the next generation, this type of disease is known as familial or heritable PAH, or HPAH.
+This subtype of PAH is rare, representing less than 4% of PAH cases.

 Genes involved in HPAH

-Scientists link most HPAH cases to mutations of the BMPR2 gene, whose full scientific name is bone morphogenetic protein receptor type 2 gene.
-BMPR2 protein is an important regulator of proliferation, growth, and survival of the lungs’ blood vessel cells.
-It receives and transmits signals to surrounding cells, triggering cell division — or production of new cells — and, when necessary, cell death.
+Scientists link most HPAH cases to mutations in the BMPR2 gene, which encodes a protein called bone morphogenetic protein receptor type 2.
+BMPR2 protein is an important regulator of the proliferation, growth, and survival of the lungs’ blood vessel cells.
+It receives and transmits signals to cells, triggering cell division — or production of new cells — and, when necessary, cell death.
 This maintains a healthy balance of cells in tissue.

-Over 350 mutations of the BMPR2 gene can cause HPAH.
-These tend to either disrupt the production of the BMPR2 protein or reduce its signaling capability.
+More than 350 mutations in the BMPR2 gene can cause HPAH.
+These tend to either lower the amount of the BMPR2 protein in cells or reduce its signaling capability.

-Certain gene mutations can increase the risk of HPAH developing alongside other conditions.
-For example, scientists have found ACVRL1 mutations in people with a condition known as PAH associated with hereditary hemorrhagic telangiectasia, or HHT.
+Certain gene mutations can increase a person’s risk of HPAH developing alongside other conditions.
+For example, scientists have found ACVRL1 mutations in people with a condition known as PAH associated with hereditary hemorrhagic telangiectasia.
 This gene codes for a protein involved in blood vessel development.

 Inheritance pattern of HPAH

 HPAH is inherited in an autosomal dominant pattern.
-Everyone has two copies of each gene, one inherited from the mother and one from the father.
-If a condition is inherited in a dominant pattern, it means one mutated copy of a gene is enough for the condition to develop.
+Everyone has two copies of most genes, one inherited from each biological parent.
+If a disease is inherited in a dominant pattern, it means one mutated copy of a gene is enough for the condition to develop.

-A person with HPAH has a 50 percent risk of passing a mutated BMPR2 copy to their children.
-A mutated copy does not guarantee that PAH will develop — it only increases the risk.
+A person with HPAH has a 50% risk of passing a mutated BMPR2 copy to his or her children.
+However, a mutated copy does not guarantee that PAH will develop — it only increases the risk.
 That suggests that other factors, genetic or environmental, modify this risk.

-There is about a 20 percent risk that a person with a mutated copy of BMPR2 will develop PAH.
-The risk is three times higher in women — 42 percent — than in men, where it is 14 percent.
+People who inherit a mutated copy of BMPR2 have a 20% risk of developing PAH.
+The risk is three times higher for women — 42% — than for men (14%).
 This means the disease can skip generations.
-A person carrying it may not know they have it and can pass it on to the next generation.
+A person may not be aware that he or she has a mutated gene and can pass it on to the next generation.

-Genetic testing can identify whether a mutation is the cause of PAH, or if a mutation with a risk runs in the family.
-Before deciding on the testing, a person should discuss whether to do it with a genetic counselor to discuss whether to have it done.
+Genetic testing can identify whether a person has a PAH-linked mutation, or if one such mutation runs in the family.
+Before deciding on the testing, a person should consult with a genetic counselor to discuss whether to have it done.
 This also can help individuals understand the implications of finding a PAH-related mutation.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.